AdaCore/spark2014/docs/ug/goals.rst

 Completeness of Preconditions
 -----------------------------

-This is currently the only verification activity available with GNATprove.
+This is currently the only verification activity available with GNATprove, in mode ``check``.
 It consists in verifying that preconditions of subprograms can never raise a run-time error, whatever the calling context.
 In order to get such a good property on the preconditions he writes, the user should in general guard all expressions which may raise a ``Constraint_Error`` in Ada, such as array accesses and arithmetic operations.

 These guards may take the form desired by the user.
 In particular, no guard is necessary if the operation cannot raise a run-time error, e.g. due to the